zendframework/zf2-documentation/docs/languages/en/modules/zend.module-manager.module-manager.rst

    Once a module resolver listener has resolved the module name to an object, the module manager then triggers this event, passing the newly created object to all listeners.

+**configMerge**
+   After all modules have been loaded, the ``configMerge`` event is triggered.
+By default, ``Zend\ModuleManager\Listener\\ConfigLister`` listens on this event at priority 1000, and merges all configuration.
+You may attach additional listeners to this event in order to manipulate the merged configuration.
+See :ref:`the tutorial on manipulating merged configuration <tutorials.config.advanced.manipulating-merged-configuration>` for more information.

 **loadModules.post**
    This event is triggered by the module manager to allow any listeners to perform work after every module has finished loading.
 For example, the default configuration listener,